 This quote comes from Matt Cutts who has been working for Google since January 2000.
 Image names should therefore be a combination of a few relevant keywords.

-Your image name has to be short but descriptive.
-According to the data we have processed since the creation of our tool, images that are performing the most have a length of about 12 characters.
+Image names have to be short but descriptive.
+According to the data we have processed since the creation of our plugin, images that are performing the most have a length of about 12 characters.

-Ever since Google has been dominating the Search engines market, keywords stuffing has become irrelevant or worse: Google is now penalizing more and more websites using keyword stuffing and black hat SEO skills.
+Ever since Google has been dominating the Search engines market, keyword stuffing has become irrelevant or worse: Google is now penalizing more and more websites using keyword stuffing and black hat SEO skills.

 We strongly advise you to apply our guidelines and best practices when it comes to filling out image HTML attributes for SEO.

 You can use tricks such as filling your alternative texts or names with what’s in your page title, but at your own risk.

 People often struggle to understand how to write optimized alternative texts because they don’t understand what is an alternative text and what are they used for.